You have to pay more to share your account.

 - Premium – 4 devices at one time

-Extra members will have their own separate profiles and login details.
+Extra members have their own separate profiles and login details.
 You can migrate their existing ones over so they keep the viewing history.

 However, you can’t add extra members to accounts you pay for via third parties, such as via your Sky bill.

-It’ll be possible to change the extra member twice each month, so theoretically you could have up to three people using each slot, though obviously they’ll only be able to watch when they are linked to the account.
+It’s possible to change the extra member twice each month, so theoretically you could have up to three people using each slot, though obviously they’ll only be able to watch when they are linked to the account.

 How much does Netflix Extra Members cost?